Trending Topics

 Where do I go to get published?

 EMS websites, journals and news magazines are always looking for great articles, especially great fresh ideas.
 Review their recently posted original content or table of contents for the past year or so.
-They are unlikely to revisit a topic unless it is a cutting edge or an evolving story.
+They are unlikely to revisit a topic unless it is a cutting-edge or evolving story.
 If you have an idea for an article, review the author guidelines and then contact the editor to see if they might be interested.
 Almost every time you will get a quick response.

 Consider starting out with a smaller publication.
 Most states and professional associations have newsletters or smaller journals.
 Some, like the National Association of EMS Educator’s Domain are peer-reviewed and indexed.
 The editors of these publications are constantly looking for articles that fit within the mission statement of their organization.
 They can help coach you along so you can revise the article to meet their needs.

 If you are interested in textbook publishing, speak to the sales representatives at the conference exhibit area.
-Often the acquisitions’ editor attends large conferences.
+Often the acquisitions editor attends large conferences.
 If they are not interested in your idea, or if you would like to get experience with the editorial process, let them know you would like to review chapters of textbooks.
 If you establish yourself as a thorough, detail-oriented reviewer and meet deadlines promptly, they may call you to help with an upcoming writing project.

 How do I get started as a writer?